The #REF! error is generally produced when you attempt to access locations that do not exist.

 The following steps consider both of these problems.

 If the Vlookup #REF! error is caused by an attempt to reference cells that do not exist, this will show up as one or more #REF! errors in the formula.
-Therefore, if you look at your Vlookup formula, you will clearly see this.
+Therefore, if you look at your Vlookup formula, you will clearly be able to see this.

 There are two common reasons why your function may attempt to reference cells that don't exist.
-The simplest of these is when one (or more) of the function arguments are input as references to cells, which are later deleted.
+One reason is that one (or more) of the function arguments previously referred to cells, which have now been deleted.

 Also, this problem frequently arises due to relative references in copied formulas.
-For example, if you use the mouse to select an entire worksheet (named Sheet1) as the table_array for a Vlookup function, this will be inserted into the Vlookup function as the range Sheet1!1:1048576 (in Excel 2007 or 2010).
+For example, if you use the mouse to select an entire worksheet (named Sheet1) as the table_array for a Vlookup function, this will be inserted into the Vlookup function as the range Sheet1!1:1048576 (in Excel 2007 and later versions of Excel).

 If this Vlookup function is then copied down a row, the relative referencing within the formula, changes the table_array in the copied formula, to Sheet1!2:1048577.
 However, the row 1048577 doesn't exist, as so this results in the #REF! error being inserted into the copied Vlookup formula instead.